thechiragvaishnav-dotcom/HackShield-6-week-cybersecurity-training-program/README.md

 * Follow the youtube video linked here for the virtual machine of kali linux if not already done.

   [![Watch on YouTube](https://img.shields.io/badge/Watch_on-YouTube-FF0000?style=for-the-badge&logo=youtube&logoColor=white)](https://youtu.be/ZJFu0AoAY_g?si=KHDvLE4XeMEE68X-)

+## Week 1

+### Day 1 - Linux Basics
+- Follow the attached document and feel free to experiment around with whatever you feel like.
+- Your task from today is to understand the linux environment till the end of the week (next friday)